 Associate Attending Orthopedic Surgeon, Hospital for Special Surgery

 Associate Professor of Orthopaedic Surgery, Weill Cornell Medical College

 Consultant in Orthopedic Surgery, Bronx Veteran Affairs Medical Center

-stabilization procedures to return patients to active lifestyles
+Stabilization procedures to return patient to active lifestyles

 Ruth Jackson Orthopaedic Society Resident Research Award for the best research project, 2001

 Distinguished Housestaff Award for "exemplary all-around service at NewYork-Presbyterian Hospital" by the New York Hospital-Cornell Medical Center Alumni Council, 2000

 Nathan M. Freer Prize, voted the outstanding senior medical student by the Rush Medical College faculty, 1996

 Janet M. Glasgow Memorial Achievement Citation: The American Medical Women’s Association Award, 1996